-It therefore gives me pleasure to report the Company's excellent performance for the year, producing on a total returns basis a net asset value (NAV) with debt at par of 16.5% versus the return of 6.6% for the FTSE All-Share Index (the 'Index'), the Company's benchmark.
-For the same period the NAV with debt at market returned 16.2% and the share price total return (with dividends reinvested) was 15.7%.
+I am pleased to report the Company's good performance for the year, producing on a total return basis a net asset value (NAV) with debt at par of +4.2% versus a negative return of 3.9% for the FTSE All-Share Index (the 'Index'), the Company's benchmark.
+For the same period the NAV with debt at market returned +4.6% and the share price total return (with dividends reinvested) was +4.0%.

-The portfolio continues to be concentrated in a relatively small number of stocks (52 at the year end) as well as sectors, and its overweight or underweight positions in various sectors continue to be material drivers of the Company's relative investment performance.
+The portfolio continues to be concentrated in a relatively small number of stocks (54 at the year end) as well as sectors, and its overweight or underweight positions in various sectors continue to be material drivers of the Company's relative investment performance.

-The Company's share price ended the year at 662p, an increase of 11.4% from the previous year end of 594.0p.
-The discount of the shares to NAV with debt at par widened slightly from 5.4% at the start to 6.0% at the year end.
-With debt at market value, the discount moved out from 3.1% to 3.5%.
-This slight widening of discount was better than the trend of the peer group, the average discount of which widened from 0.5% to 2.5%, (debt at market value) over the same period.
-At 18 May 2015, the latest practical date to signing this report, the NAV and share price were respectively 730.28p and 687.5p, and the resultant discount was 5.9% (debt at par) and 3.5% (debt at market value).
+The Company's share price ended the year at 665p, an increase of 0.5% from the previous year end of 662p.
+With debt at market value, the discount moved out from 3.5% to 4.4%.
+This slight widening of discount was less marked than the trend of the peer group, the average discount of which widened from 2.5% to 4.5% over the same period.
+At 24 May 2016, the latest practical date before signing this report, the NAV (debt at par) and share price were respectively 712.14p and 695p, and the resultant discount was 2.4% and 0.2% (debt at market value).